Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/mouseMove.md

 #### Description

-Function; called whenever the extensible tool is active and the mouse moves over a specified point on the Stage.
+Function; Called whenever the extensible tool is active and the mouse moves over a specified point on the Stage.
 The mouse button can be down or up.

 #### Example